 - 1. At least a 3.3 (of a possible 4.0 maximum) grade point average in the last 60 credits attempted in the relevant field; - 2.
-Scores of at least-145-(verbal)-and-150-(quantitative)-on-the-Graduate-Record-Examination-(GRE).
-GRE-scores-more-than-live-years-old-will-not-be accepted. - A combined score (verbal + quantitative) of at least 300 on the Graduate Record Examination (GRE).
-GRE scores more than five years old are normally not accepted. - 3 A Master's degree in Engineering or a related discipline awarded by a recognized institution (thesis options are preferred); - 4.
-Two reference forms that document the applicant's research potential, motivation, relative academic achievement and personality,
+A combined score (verbal + quantitative) of at least 300 on the Graduate Record Examination (GRE).
+GRE scores more than five years old are normally not acceptable; - A master's degree in Engineering or a related discipline awarded by a recognized institution (thesis options are preferred); - 4.
+Two reference forms that document the applicant's research potential, motivation, relative academic achievement and personality; - 5.
 Applicants whose native language is not English must be proficient in written and spoken English as evidenced by a score of 550 or more (CBT-213) on the Test of English as a Foreign Language (TOEFL).
+International students from non-English speaking countries must be proficient in written and spoken English as evidenced by a score of at least 500 (Paper-Based Test) or 213 (Computer-Based Test) or 79 (Internet-Based Test) on the Test of English as a Foreign Language (TOEFL) or a score of at least 6.0 on the International English Language Testing System (IELTS).

-It is possible that access to the program may be limited by available resources in the Department
+It is possible that access to the program may be limited by available resources in the department.